matluca/Fantastats/website/docs/index.md

 Each participant faces another participant on every matchday; looking at how many goals he/she "scored" compared to the opponent, he/she wins, ties or loses that match.
 Points are assigned every matchday (3 for a win, 1 for a tie, 0 for a loss).
 The finals classification is based on these points, with fantapoints used as tiebreaker if needed.

 ## Data collected
-In the files .txt some data are collected each matchday; in particular:
+Raw data is collected each matchday, in particular:
-- Matchday number (gg)
+- Matchday number
-- Fantapoints (pf)
+- Fantapoints
-- Opponent's fantapoints (ps)
+- Opponent's fantapoints
-- Goals conceded by the goalkeeper (gs)
+- Goals conceded by the goalkeeper
-- Cards (yellow: 1, red: 2) (c)
+- Cards (yellow: 1, red: 2)
-- Defense bonus modifier (mdif)
+- Defense bonus modifier
 Based on these data the results of each matchday are computed.
-Furthermore an estimate of how lucky each participant has been is computed (Indice Fortuna)
+Furthermore an estimate of how lucky each participant has been is computed (Luck Index).

-NB: for a missing matchday (games suspended, etc...) simply do not write the corresponding line, or write only the matchday number.
-The notebook will deal with the situation.

 ## Luck Index
 Since the final classification is based on points scored, and not on the "raw" fantapoints, there is room for luck in this game.
 For example, a participant winning a matchday 1-0 is considered lucky if all the other participants scored 2 or more goals that same matchday.
 Furthermore, a difference of, say, 2 fantapoints can result in a win (i.e. 67-65) while a difference of, say, 4 fantapoints can result in a tie (i.e. 70-66).
 The "Luck Index" (Indice Fortuna) takes into account two factors: